Moving from DLA to PIP – coping with income changes

 - Find out more in Living on a low income – tips

-Once you’ve looked at your household spending, you may be able to put a little bit away if you don’t already have savings.
+Once you’ve looked at your household spending, you might be able to put a little bit away if you don’t already have savings.

 Saving just two or three pounds a week can make a difference and help you cope with unexpected expenses or to plan for big events, like Birthdays or Christmas.